Kaiwen-W/mac_setup/macOS/settings.md

 - Show Status Bar -> On
 - Customise Toolbar... -> Turn off "Edit Tags"

+Go to home directory -> Add a new folder called "Developer" -> Add to Favourites by dragging it over

 ## System Settings

 Control Centre

 - Control Centre Modules

+  - Focus -> Don't Show in Menu Bar
   - Display -> Don't Show in Menu Bar
-  - Sound -> Don't Show in Menu Bar
+  - Sound -> Always Show in Menu Bar
   - Now Playing -> Don't Show in Menu Bar

 - Other Modules
   - Battery
-    - Show Percentage -> On
+    - Show in Menu Bar -> Off
   - Keyboard Brightness
     - Show in Control Centre -> On
 - Menu Bar Only
+  - Clock -> Clock Options...
+    - Show date -> Always
   - Spotlight
     - Don't Show in Menu Bar -> On
 - Automatically hide and show the menu bar -> Never